 How Do I Get My Survey Link?

-Your survey gets delivered via email to the address you specified for ROPECRAFT correspondence when you bought your ticket from Brown Paper Tickets!
-If you registered before October 10th, you’ll receive this email at 7:30pm CST on 10/10/18 from email@example.com via SurveyMonkey.com as a sender.
-If you register after October 10th, you’ll get your survey emailed to you the evening that you register.
+Your survey gets delivered via email to the address you specified for ROPECRAFT correspondence when you bought your ticket!
+If you registered on or before September 10th, you received this email on 9/10/2019 from firstname.lastname@example.org via SurveyMonkey.com as a sender.
+If you register after 9/10/19, you’ll get your survey emailed to you the evening that you register.
+This system is not automated so my best estimate on send time is “after my smallest kid goes to bed and I get myself a bowl of ice cream”.

 Have questions?
 Email email@example.com!